Writing effective metadata is one of the easiest places to start when it comes to improving your site’s rankings in Google results, through SEO.

-Metadata appears in Search Engine Results Pages (SERPs), using keywords relevant to the content on the page and is made up of two parts; a page title – or meta title – and meta description.
+Metadata appears in Search Engine Results Pages (SERPs), using keywords relevant to the content on the page.
+It is made up of two parts; a page title – or meta title – and meta description.

 The meta title specifies the main title of the webpage.
-It’s important to include your focus keyword at the beginning, or as close to the beginning as possible, of the meta title and end with the website name for branding purposes.
+It’s important to include your keyword as close to the beginning of the title as possible.
+Then end the title with the website name, for branding purposes.

 Make sure you’re writing your titles for humans and not search engines.
-Whilst meta titles help search engines match your content to search queries, they ultimately help users decide if the webpage is relevant to what they’re looking for.
+Meta titles help search engines match your content to search queries.
+However ultimately, they help users decide if the webpage is relevant to their query, so they must be clear.

 Tip: It’s important to keep your title concise, as search engines limit how much text they display – your meta title length should be between 50 and 60 characters.

-The meta description appears below the title in the metadata, as a snippet of information which summarises the content of the webpage.
+The meta description appears below the title in the metadata.
+It is a snippet of information which summarises the content of the webpage.